MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

 #### About conditions and condition groups

 A condition is a statement about one attribute you want to analyze in your query.
 A condition only extracts rows from your organizational data that meet certain criteria, which you specify in the condition statement.
-For example, if your condition statement read, “Organization = Microsoft.com,” the query would only extract rows that equal “Microsoft.com” under the **Organization** column.
+For example, if your condition statement read, “Organization = Contoso.com,” the query would only extract rows that equal "Contoso.com” under the **Organization** column.

 A condition group is a combination of conditions connected with a conjunction ("and" or "or").
 In the following image, the condition group is in the block to the right of the conjunction "or."

 :::image type="content" source="../images/person-query-condition-group.png" alt-text="Condition group":::

 The app predefines one condition for you: “Is Active.”
-If you leave this condition set to “True,” the query only analyzes *active employees*.
+If you leave this condition set to “true,” the query only analyzes *active employees*.
 Active employees send at least one email or Teams chat during the unit of time—week or month—defined by the query’s **Group by** setting.

 #### To add employees to your query